epfl-ada/ada-2023-project-adaroundtheworld2023/README.md

 - **Valentin**: The correlation analysis and partial corellation analysis.
 Responsible for the  preprocesing of the data.
 Wrote the etical risks analysis.
 - **Paul**: Classification using NLP, adjusting the data with the IMBD ratings, raw genres approach and contributing to graph generation.
 - **Quentin**:
-- **Jan**: led the project, generated network graphs, wrote the data story, contributed to graph generation and correlation analysis
+- **Jan**: Led the project, generated network graphs, wrote the data story, contributed to graph generation and correlation analysis.